9-FS/minecraft_server_status/readme.md

 ## 1. General

-This bot reads a minecraft server IP from `minecraft_server_ip.config` and connects to the discord bot with token `discord_bot.token` to display the current status of the specified minecraft server via its rich presence title and bot status.
-It states whether the minecraft server is:
+This bot loads a minecraft server IP from `minecraft_server_ip.config`, connects to the discord bot with token `discord_bot.token`, and displays the current status of the specified minecraft server via its rich presence title and bot status.
+It states either:
-- offline
+- offline, current global IP
-- online, current and maximum possible players online, and a player name list should there be any online
+- current and maximum possible players online, a player name list should there be any online, current global IP

 ## 2. How to Install